 Identify your weaknesses

-If you’re serious enough about your cycling to be considering investing in a power meter, then you likely have a good idea of the type of rider you want to be.
+If you’re serious enough about your cycling to consider investing in a power meter, then you likely have a good idea of the type of rider you want.

 Are you a sprinter, rouleur, climber or time triallist?

 All cyclists will identify particular characteristics and train to them.
-That means also identifying weaknesses and coming up with a training plan to overcome those weaknesses.
+That means also identifying weaknesses and developing a training plan to overcome those weaknesses.
 This is usually visualized in a power profile chart.

 A power meter is the most reliable and accessible way to do that.
-Along with a coach, you can look at your output over given distances, situations, or terrain and create a training plan that will optimize performance to achieve your goals.
+Along with a coach, you can look at your output over given distances, situations, or terrain and create a training plan to optimize performance to achieve your goals.

 Once done, you can further focus your training to deliver the performance you need to become the rider you want to be.
 Explosive power training for sprinting, a more rounded plan for a rouleur, or hill repeats for a climber.